Fung Wan: Part 1

-The first story arc is about the origins of Wind and Cloud.
-When they were still boys, they were accepted into the martial arts clan Tianxiahui (Under Heaven Society) by its chief, Xiongba (Lord Conqueror), who trained them in martial arts for an ulterior motive.
-Conqueror was once told by a Buddhist prophet that he would rise to power in the jianghu with the help of "Wind and Cloud".
-When Conqueror reaches the pinnacle of his conquests, the prophet reveals that "Wind and Cloud" are also destined to bring about Conqueror's downfall, so Conqueror plots to turn Wind and Cloud against each other.
-The rest of the story arc follows the adventures of Wind and Cloud after they escape from Tianxiahui.
-They gradually improve their skills, acquire powerful weapons, befriend other notable jianghu figures, and meet their respective lovers.
-Wind and Cloud eventually return to confront Conqueror and defeat him, thus fulfilling the prophecy.
-After that, Wind and Cloud decide to retire from the jianghu to lead reclusive lives with their respective lovers.
+The first story arc is about the origins of Nie Feng and Bu Jingyun.
+When they are still boys, they are taken into the martial arts clan Tianxiahui (Under Heaven Society) by its chief, Xiongba (Lord Conqueror), who trains them in martial arts for an ulterior motive.
+Xiongba was once told by Nipusa, a Buddhist prophet, that he will rise to power in the wulin with the help of "Wind and Cloud".
+When he reaches the pinnacle of his conquests, Nipusa reveals that "Wind and Cloud" are also destined to bring about his downfall, so Xiongba plots to turn Nie Feng and Bu Jingyun against each other.
+The rest of the story arc follows Nie Feng and Bu Jingyun's adventures after they escape from Tianxiahui.
+They gradually improve their skills, acquire powerful weapons, befriend other notable wulin figures, and meet their respective romantic partners.
+In the end, Nie Feng and Bu Jingyun return to confront Xiongba and defeat him, fulfilling the prophecy.
+After that, they decide to retire from the wulin to lead peaceful lives with their respective lovers.

-Juewushen (Lord Godless), a formidable Japanese fighter, leads his clan to China with the intention of dominating the jianghu and ruling China.
-He captures the Chinese emperor and sends his son, Juexin (Heartless), to impersonate the emperor and then pretend to pass the throne to him.
-Wind and Cloud come out of retirement and collaborate with their jianghu allies to stop Godless.
-After his defeat, Godless takes the Chinese emperor and other jianghu figures hostage and retreats back to Japan.
-Wind and Cloud travel to Japan, where they meet Tennō, a Japanese warlord, and join forces with him to counter Godless.
-Godless is eventually betrayed and killed by Heartless, who has switched allegiance to Tennō.
-After returning to China, Wind and Cloud realise that Tennō is secretly plotting to seize the Dragon Bones, the spiritual foundation of the Chinese empire.
-Wind learns a new but dangerous skill to counter the invaders, and falls into a demonic trance as a result.
-Even though they manage to defeat Tennō and the Dragon Bones get destroyed in the process, the demon-possessed Wind now poses a serious threat to the jianghu.
-In the final showdown, Cloud confronts Wind and manages to knock him out of his trance, but falls off a cliff during the fight and goes missing.
+Juewushen (Lord Godless), a formidable Japanese martial artist, leads his clan to China with the intention of dominating the wulin and ruling China.
+He captures the Chinese emperor and sends his son, Juexin (Heartless), to impersonate the emperor and pretend to abdicate the throne to him.
+Nie Feng and Bu Jingyun come out of retirement and collaborate with their wulin allies to stop Juewushen.
+After his defeat, Juewushen takes the Chinese emperor and other wulin figures hostage and retreats back to Japan.
+Nie Feng and Bu Jingyun travel to Japan, where they meet Tennō, a Japanese warlord, and join forces with him to counter Juewushen.
+Juewushen is eventually betrayed and killed by Juexin, who has switched allegiance to Tennō.
+Upon returning to China, Nie Feng and Bu Jingyun realise that Tennō is secretly plotting to seize the Dragon Bones, the spiritual foundation of China.
+Nie Feng learns a new but dangerous skill to counter Tennō, and falls into a state of zouhuorumo as a result.
+Even though they manage to defeat Tennō and the Dragon Bones get destroyed in the process, the zouhuorumo Nie Feng now poses a serious threat to the wulin.
+In the final showdown, Bu Jingyun confronts Nie Feng and knocks him out of his zouhuorumo state, but falls off a cliff during the fight and goes missing.